verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 	<figcaption>Visualization of the event loop executing an infinite loop</figcaption>
 </figure>

-The user clicks the button, so, the browser says: "hey, event loop, I've got a task for you", and event loop's like "yep, no problem, I'm on it."
+The user clicks the button, so, the browser says: "Hey, event loop, I've got a task for you", and event loop's like "Yep, no problem, I'm on it."
 But this task never ends.
 It's running JavaScript forever.

-A couple of milliseconds later the browser says, "hey, event loop, we need to update that gif that was on the page.
+A couple of milliseconds later the browser says: "Hey, event loop, we need to update that gif that was on the page.
 So, if you could just render at your next earliest convenience that would be fantastic".
-The event loop's like, "yeah, okay, I'll get around to that right after I finish this infinite loop that I'm busy doing right now."
+The event loop's like, "Yeah, okay, I'll get around to that right after I finish this infinite loop that I'm busy doing right now."

 Then the user tries to highlight text and that involves like hit testing, involves looking at the DOM to see what the text actually is.
 So, the browser says: "Hey, I've got a couple of more items for your to-do list there".
 And the event loop's like: "Are you having a laugh?
 Do you know how long it takes to perform an infinite loop?
 It's a long time, you know.
 There is a clue in the name."

 So, that is why a `while` loop blocks rendering and other page interaction.
 But this is a good thing in practice.

-## Your task will complete before next rendering

 Let's look again at the code that we started with.

 ```js
 document.body.appendChild(el);